buckets/relay/README.md

 ## Registration

-Compiled with default configuration, the relay server does not allow for users to register and will log emails rather than sending them.
+Compiled with the defaults, the relay server does not allow for users to register and will log emails rather than sending them.
 Register users via `brelay adduser ...`

 To enable user registration and mailing: